Suite from Abdelazar

 SATB Saxophone Quartet

-This transcription for saxophone quartet SATB of Suite from Abdelazar is comprised of five of the ten selections Purcell wrote for the play.
+This transcription for saxophone quartet SATB of Suite from Abdelazer is comprised of five of the ten selections Purcell wrote for the play.
 The movements are as follows:

 I. Overture